wonghang/docker-rhofactor/README.md

 $ docker run -i rhofactor:v1
 ```

-It should behave exactly the same as `factor` in bsdgames.
+It should behave exactly the same (up to the order of the output and it is probabilistic in nature) as `factor` in bsdgames.
 Except it accepts arbitrary precision integer as input

 ```
 $ docker run -i rhofactor:v1